Who Is Corey Feldman?

 Feldman worked ceaselessly throughout his youth, which he later said was his parents' choice and not his own.
-He appeared in more than 100 commercials and 50 television shows, including Cheers and Mork and Mindy.
-His parents soon built their own careers upon his acting success-his mother served as Feldman's manager, and his father opened a talent agency for child stars.
+He appeared in more than 100 commercials and 50 television shows, including Mork & Mindy, Eight is Enough and Cheers.
+His burgeoning career also helped those of his parents, who went on to found their own talent agencies.

-In 1987, he starred in the movie The Lost Boys with fellow teen star Corey Haim.
-The film became a cult classic, and "the Coreys" were hyped endlessly as co-teen heartthrobs.
-The two friends appeared in several films together before parting ways professionally in the early 1990s, "tired of the 'Corey Mania,'" as Feldman later recalled.
+In 1987, Feldman starred in The Lost Boys with fellow teen star Corey Haim.
+The film became a cult classic, and the two actors were hyped endlessly as co-teen heartthrobs.
+The two friends appeared in several films together before parting ways professionally in the 1990s, "tired of the 'Corey Mania,'" as Feldman later recalled.

-Depressed, washed up, and facing $200,000 in legal and tax bills, Feldman worked to rebuild his life.
-He took a string of small parts in B-movies and television shows, and explored his love of music.
-A self-taught musician, Feldman released his first solo album in 1994.
-He followed that up in 1999 with Still Searching for Soul, the first album from his band Truth Movement.
+By the early 1990s, facing some $200,000 in legal and tax bills, Feldman worked to rebuild his life.
+He took a string of small parts in B movies and television shows, making his directing debut in 1997 with the raunchy comedy Busted.
+A self-taught musician, Feldman in 1994 released his first solo album, Love Left.
+He followed in 1999 with Still Searching for Soul, with his band, Truth Movement.

-In 2002, Feldman met Susie Sprague at a nightclub.
-The couple married nine months later on the set of The Surreal Life, a reality television show that placed an assortment of past-their-prime celebrities in a house together.
-The wedding ceremony was officiated by both a rabbi (Feldman is Jewish) and fellow Surreal Life star M.C.
-Hammer.
+Not long after meeting student Susie Sprague at a nightclub, Feldman in October 2002 married his new love on the set of The Surreal Life, a reality television show that placed an assortment of past-their-prime celebrities in a house together.
+The wedding ceremony was officiated by both a rabbi (Feldman is Jewish) and fellow Surreal Life star MC Hammer.
 The couple had their first child, son Zen Scott Feldman, in August 2004.

 'The Two Coreys'